Regulations and Procedures for All Graduate Students

 Degree Revocation

 Rice University reserves the right to revoke any degrees granted.
-A degree awarded may be revoked if the university becomes aware that the degree should not have been granted, such as a degree that was obtained by violating the Honor Code or Code of Student Conduct or by deception, misrepresentation, falsification of records, academic misconduct, research misconduct, or if the work submitted in fulfillment of — and indispensable to — the requirements for the degree are determined to fail to meet the academic standards that were in effect at the time the degree was awarded.
+A degree awarded may be revoked if the university becomes aware that the degree should not have been granted, such as a degree that was obtained by violating academic integrity standards, the Honor Code or Code of Student Conduct, or by deception, misrepresentation, falsification of records, academic misconduct, research misconduct, or if the work submitted in fulfillment of — and indispensable to — the requirements for the degree are determined to fail to meet the academic standards that were in effect at the time the degree was awarded.
 Notification of the date of revocation will appear on the student’s transcript, and the student will be asked to return the diploma.
 The provost reviews all recommendations for revocation of degrees and forwards to the president any recommendations deemed to be warranted.
 The president will consider all recommendations forwarded by the provost and effectuate those determined to be warranted.
 Procedures governing degree revocations may be obtained from the Offices of the Registrar, Provost, or President.

 The university also reserves the right to withdraw a degree to correct an administrative error, such as an incorrectly listed degree, or in a situation where it was found that a student had not actually fulfilled all graduation requirements.